SumanthRH/tokenization/3-hf-tokenizer/README.md

 # Diving into the HuggingFace tokenizer
 ## What makes up a HuggingFace tokenizer?
 Well, let's first think about state: what information does a tokenizer need to save?
 Before we dive in, it's helpful to - you won't believe this - actually check out the saved tokenizers for different models.
 For example, here's the [GPT-2 Tokenizer](https://huggingface.co/SumanthRH/gpt2-tokenizer/tree/main).
 This is actually saved in the older format, so we can take a look at, for example, [Falcon's tokenizer](https://huggingface.co/SumanthRH/falcon-tokenizer/tree/main).
-Make sure to scroll through the large `tokenizer.json` files so to get an idea for what's in there.
+Make sure to scroll through the large `tokenizer.json` files to get an idea for what's in there.
 ### BPE Tokenizer
 Let's consider a BPE tokenizer.
 In HuggingFace, you can save a tokenizer by calling the `save_pretained` method.
 Typically, you will see the following files for a BPE tokenizer:
 - [DEPR] `added_tokens.json`: Part of the older format for saving HF tokenizers.
 A little hard to figure out what this is for, since we have an "added_tokens" entry in the tokenizer.json file itself.
 Further, this doesn't actually have all the [AddedTokens](https://huggingface.co/docs/tokenizers/api/added-tokens) of your tokenizer (this inc. special tokens for some tokenizers like DeBERTa, Llama).